Data Flows & Dashboards

 Activity over time

 At the bottom of the Visibility page, a stacked area chart shows trends in Events, Detections, and Users over time.
-Each band’s size reflects the count of that metric during the selected interval, making it easy to compare relative volume and change.
+Each band's size reflects that metric's count during the selected interval, enabling easy comparison of relative volume and change.

 Hover over any point to see the exact counts for that time period.